 Finally add in birthdays, anniversaries, weddings or other special days.
-This is when I refer to my perpetual calendar that I keep in my home management binder.
+This is when I refer to the perpetual calendar that I keep in my home management binder.

 One of my personal goals is to get into a habit of sending cards on special days to family and friends.
 If I have those dates included in my calendar, then I can easily scan the calendar at the beginning of the month and know who I need to send a card too.

 This is also where you can add fun, pretty and colorful stickers or Washi tape to serve as visual reminders of special dates.